Hang In There And Keep Drawing! (It gets better!)

 STEP 2: If you want that particular brand of horny, you’re going to have to create it youself.
 (Also, digital linework.)

-I’ve though about making that paticular phrase into a sticker to sell at farmer’s market, I just haven’t found the right image for it yet.
 If you have an idea for one, go back in time to 1776, embed it in a complex code on the back of the Constitution, and I’ll find it eventually, when I steal the original copy from the National Archives.
 Yes that was a real movie once.

-Above is the digital line work I got from tracing my pencil sketch almost exactly, you can see me trying out a few bricks for size, and hey, did you know that your vanishing point doesn’t have to be ON your actual drawing, but can be way off to the side somewhere?
+Moving from paper to digital, above is the digital line work I got from tracing my pencil sketch almost exactly, you can see me trying out a few bricks for size, and hey, did you know that your vanishing point doesn’t have to be ON your actual drawing, but can be way off to the side somewhere?
 I didn’t, until embarassingly late into my art practice, so maybe this image will help a newer artist.
 This is how it looks in Procreate when the vanishing point is off the canvas:

-When I added that little bookcase in the background, implying that the girl had the guards like, doing runs to the Home Goods store for her, since she was so well liked but also down there for so long, it made me chuckle.
+• When I added that little bookcase in the background, implying that the girl had the guards like, doing runs to the Home Goods store for her, since she was so well liked but also down there for so long, it made me chuckle.

-But when my wife suggested the “Prisoner of the Month” poster in the far background to make it really obvious, I just started to LAUGH.
+• But when my wife suggested the “Prisoner of the Month” poster in the far background to make it really obvious, I just started to LAUGH.

-It’s just one of those dumb things that’s out of a Mel Brooks movie, we were literally out at a restaurant drawing and I couldn’t stop laughing.
+It’s just one of those dumb things that’s almost out of a Mel Brooks movie, we were literally out at a restaurant drawing and I couldn’t stop laughing.
 That’s why I draw.

 Next let’s flat and shade this thing.